 Star Inn: former Boddingtons pub once a popular watering hole for Tameside Theatre, ABC Empire and the Birdcage.
-Still open, though spent the last two years with the ‘For Sale’ or ‘Own This Pub’ sign.
+Still open, seemingly Ashton’s port of call for karaoke nights.

 Ashton Palais/Birdcage/Wheels: just off rather than on Old Street itself, the Ashton Palais was a popular haunt for live bands in the 1960s.
 Some scenes from the film version of Billy Liar were shot there.
 By the mid to late 1970s, it became a roller skating rink with roller disco and was demolished in 1985.

 Majestic/Gaumont/ODEON/Metro Cinema: though not a night club nor pub, the Odeon and Metro had a stage for live acts.
 As the Metro, the early 1980s saw Fat Larry’s Band and Bryan Adams hold a gig there.
 Today, it lies empty, having ceased as a cinema in 2003, with the Slotworld amusement arcade closing in late 2011.
 There has been plans to restore the cinema to its former glory.